I don’t normally write sequels

 - Salt Milk Ice Cream with leftover Kuromitsu*

 21 courses plus three additional desserts.
-I’ve seen people say that you need to order many okinami courses to leave full.
+I’ve seen people say that you need to order many okonomi courses to leave full.
 BS.
 I think people confuse traditional sushi with all-you-can-eat sushi (shout out Sakura Garden in Toronto).
 The goal should be satiation, not being stuffed like a goose at a bordeaux farm.
 I turned to my dining partner – an eater – after the omakase and asked if he could leave full now.
 He said yes.

 But for the connoisseurs, the Okonomi is worth it